Thomas Pemberton Leigh, 1st Baron Kingsdown: Legal, judicial and political career

 Leigh was called to the Bar, Lincoln's Inn, in 1816, and at once acquired a lucrative equity practice.
 In 1829 he was made a King's Counsel.
 He sat in Parliament for Rye from 1831 to 1832 and for Ripon from 1835 to 1843.
 He seldom took part in parliamentary debates, although in 1838 in the case of Stockdale v.
-Hansard he took a considerable part in upholding the privileges of parliament.
+Hansard he took a considerable part in upholding the privileges of Parliament.
 In 1841, he accepted the post of attorney-general for the Duchy of Cornwall.
 In 1842 a relative on his mother's side, Sir Robert Holt Leigh, 1st Baronet, left him a life interest in his Wigan estates, amounting to some £15,000 a year; he then assumed the additional surname of Leigh.
 Having accepted the chancellorship of the Duchy of Cornwall and a privy councillorship in 1843, he became a member of the judicial committee of the Privy Council, and for nearly twenty years devoted his energies and talents to the work of that body.

 Pemberton Leigh's judgments, more particularly in prize cases, of which he took especial charge, are remarkable not only for legal precision and accuracy, but for their form and expression.
 Between 1854 and 1858 he acted as the law officer representing the Duchy of Cornwall in the Cornish Foreshore Case, a case of arbitration between the Crown and the Duchy of Cornwall.
-Officers of the Duchy successfully argued that the Duchy enjoyed many of the rights and prerogatives of a County Palatine and that although the Duke of Cornwall was not granted Royal Jurisdiction, was considered to be quasi-sovereign within his Duchy of Cornwall.
-The arbitration, as instructed by the Crown, was based on legal argument and documentation which led to the Cornwall Submarine Mines Act of 1858.
+Officers of the Duchy successfully argued that the Duchy enjoyed many of the rights and prerogatives of a County Palatine and that although the Duke of Cornwall was not granted royal jurisdiction, was considered to be quasi-sovereign within his Duchy of Cornwall.
+The arbitration, as instructed by the Crown, was based on legal argument and documentation which led to the Cornwall Submarine Mines Act 1858.

 In 1858, on the formation of Lord Derby's second administration, he was offered the office of Lord Chancellor, but declined.
 He was raised to the peerage as Baron Kingsdown, of Kingsdown in the County of Kent, the same year.
 In 1861 he was instrumental in the passing of the Wills Act 1861 (later known as Lord Kingsdown's Act), by which a will made out of the United Kingdom by a British subject is, as far as regards personal estate, good if made according to the forms required by the law of the place where it was made, or by the law of the testator's domicil at the time of making it, or by the law of the place of his domicil of origin.
 Primarily this had ramifications for members of the British armed forces (see also Legal history of wills).